Rebozo: Description and use of garment

 Rebozo colors and patterns vary widely and traditional designs can usually identify where it was made.
-For example, a tightly woven black and indigo version is identified with the mountains areas of the state of Michoacán.
+For example, a tightly woven black and indigo version is identified with the mountain areas of the state of Michoacán.
 Designs are generally classified as "classic" and "indigenous."
-Classic rebozos come in various colors with designs based on the pre Hispanic art of plumaría, or creating images with feathers.
+Classic rebozos come in various colors with designs based on the prehispanic art of plumaría, or creating images with feathers.
 Some of these have their fringes knotted to form images of animals and stares.
 However, almost all are created with the ikat technique.
 The most famous classic rebozo style is called "de bolitas" whose name comes from little knots of string tied onto groups of threads used in its production.
 Among indigenous groups designs and colors almost always indicate with group the woman belongs.
 While most rebozos use more than one color, monochrome versions are called "chalinas."

 Rebozos have two main functions, that of a garment and that as a carrying aid.
 As a garment, it can be an indispensable part of the wardrobe of many mestizo and indigenous women, especially those who live in rural areas.
 As a shawl, it can provide warmth (especially the thicker and wool ones), worn on the head to block the sun as well as for modesty, especially in church.
 For city and upper-class women who use them, they can be worn inside the home but are most often used as an accessory to an outfit, especially on certain occasions.
 As a carrying aid, it can be tied around the head or shoulders most often to carry small children and large bundles, mostly commonly among indigenous women.
 The rebozo has even figured into Mexican traditional medicine.
 It has been used as a tourniquet, as support for a woman in later pregnancy, as an aid to a woman in labor, supporting her allowing for rhythmic movements and positioning with aim of making childbirth easier.
 It can also be used to alleviate headaches by tying it tightly around the head.
 Other uses for the rebozo have been in indigenous traditional dances and even as a shroud.
 One modern and innovative way to wear it has been to twist it around the upper body and fastened to make a kind of blouse or top.